zeppe-lin/pkgsrcfeeds/README.md

 USAGE
 -----
-Import `urls.opml` with any feed reader you like.
+Import `urls.opml` into any feed reader you like.
 In case of **snownews** just copy this file to `~/.config/snownews/` directory.